 The true power within the Microsoft Dynamics 365 platform is its ability to grow and change to work the way your business works.
 The examples are endless.
 However, sometimes more complex business needs require extending the system customizations beyond what is possible using the out-of-the-box tools.
 When this is the case, businesses can rely on CRM as a development platform.
 Microsoft Dynamics 365 is built on what is commonly referred to as the “Microsoft Stack”, utilizing .Net, SQL Server, Windows Communication Foundation (WCF), and Windows Workflow Foundation.

-With all these options in hand, there are few business software solutions that cannot be met using CRM.
+With all these options in hand, there are few business software solutions that cannot be met using Dynamics 365.
 And, with much of the functional foundation provided out-of-the-box (the “plumbing”), building highly customized business solutions on CRM is also an extremely cost-effective approach to solving a wide variety of business problems.

 As businesses use Microsoft Dynamics 365, they rely more and more on its feature set.
 Their data is centralized and when coupled with their business processes becomes a vital cog in the growth of the business.
 As time passes, the business will identify more and more specific needs for analyzing data, supporting their customers, increasing sales, and finding ways to be more cost effective and profitable in their business.
 It is with this growth that a business begins to find needs that are unique to their business; or perhaps, a business identifies a need that will drastically increase efficiency or give them an edge in their field.

 When the data in Dynamics 365 becomes this critical, so does the functionality in your business processes.
 It is this point that extending Microsoft Dynamics 365 becomes more beneficial and powerful.